White Sands National Monument - an ongoing collection of photos starting in 2006

 return to index

 White Sands is a great place for photography because of the utter simplicity of landscape elements: wind-sculpted gypsum, desert plants, and unique New Mexico light, especially in late afternoon.
-Deep blue shadows emerge, well before sunset, and this can be a magical place.
+When deep blue shadows emerge, approaching sunset, this becomes a magical place.

 And any camera will do well here; you just can't go wrong.
 Most of the images below were taken with a Canon Powershot G Series point & shoot digital camera.